-MW: It’s also interesting in your story that you emphasized that it was a woman who picked you out of the application line of the position you were initially going for and saw the potential that you could bring.
-Do you think if a woman hadn’t been there to single you out that you would have ended up where you are today?
+MW: It’s also interesting in your story that you emphasized that it was a woman who picked you out of the application line for the position you were initially going for and saw the potential that you could bring.
+Do you think if a woman hadn’t been there to single you out, you would have ended up where you are today?

 My husband starts work very early in the morning, and he finishes at lunchtime, leaving sufficient time to pick up our daughter even if there’s a traffic jam or some other delay.
 I usually take her to daycare and begin my work at eight-thirty in the morning.
 HHLA is very family-oriented and supportive, which is a really good thing.